boryanagoncharenko/CssCoco/test.md

 **Actions**: Find rulesets that are nested in media queries; check if they are indented once compared to the media atrule

 ---
-**Description**: Comments should be indented with the thing they describe **Source**: [Drupal](https://www.drupal.org/node/1887862)
+**Description**: Comments should be indented with the thing they describe.
+**Source**: [Drupal](https://www.drupal.org/node/1887862)
 **Violations**: Violations occur when a comment is not indented with the declaration it describes:
 ```